 The Lazy Gardener: 22 Time & Effort Saving Gardening Tips

-It’s less about being a lazy gardener and more about being smart one
+It’s less about being lazy and more about being smart

-Being a ‘Lazy Gardener’ means successfully creating a fuss-free garden that is healthy and productive.
-You can achieve this by setting your garden up properly to create a fertile habitat for crops and beneficial wildlife while minimizing effort.
+Being a ‘Lazy Gardener’ means successfully creating a fuss-free garden that’s both healthy and productive.
+You can achieve this by setting your garden up to provide a fertile habitat for crops and beneficial wildlife while minimizing effort.
 The below list of 22 time-saving gardening tips will help you on your way to becoming an efficient green thumb.

 Probably the number one most dreaded task in the garden.
 It’s said to do it little and often but what if you don’t have time to weed for 30 minutes every day?